 To view synchronous message details in CS, campuses will need two roles: CMS_PT_CSUCSHR and CMS_PT_CSUCSHR.
 These roles should be assigned promptly to individuals responsible for monitoring integration errors in CS or completing integration validation tasks during go-live.

-To access the CHRS Crosswalk table in CS, campuses must create a new role.
-This role should be promptly assigned to individuals responsible for monitoring duplicates in CS.
+Campuses must create a new roles in CS.
+These roles should be promptly assigned to individuals responsible for monitoring duplicates in CS.

 Finishing Touches